 Thanissaro Bhikkhu: “When a person lives heedlessly, his craving grows like a creeping vine.
 He runs now here and now there, as if looking for fruit: a monkey in the forest.”

 Although those in the grip of desire do go from life to life, that is an interpretive translation.
-Thanissaro Bhikkhu renders it literally, which makes more sense.
+Thanissaro Bhikkhu renders it literally, “He runs now here and now there,” which makes more sense.
 People run here and there, “channel surfing” their life, living like a restless monkey in the forest of desire.

 Increase of sorrow

-We are surrounded by a deluge of books, articles, talks, and seminars on “peace” but there is no peace.
-Yoga is touted as a way to peace, “getting saved” is a supposed way to peace, and of course there are the hostile endeavors of “peace activism” and the futility of “peace conferences” and “peace negotiations.”
+We are surrounded by a deluge of books, articles, talks, and seminars on peace, but there is no peace.
+Yoga is touted as a way to peace, “getting saved” is a supposed way to peace, and of course there are the hostile endeavors of peace activism and the futility of peace conferences and peace negotiations.
+“They have seduced my people, saying, Peace; and there was no peace” (Ezekiel 13:10).
 It is all totally without value or effect.
-Why? because craving increases sorrow like grass growing after rain.
+Why?
+Because craving increases sorrow like grass growing after rain.
 There is only one way out: the overcoming of desire.
 It is hard to do, but there is no other way.
 When desire is gone, sorrow is gone.
 The lotus is not touched by the water; its oily surface repels it.
 And wisdom repels desire.

 The way to peace